Fade (audio engineering): Fader

 A fader is any device used for fading, especially when it is a knob or button that slides along a track or slot.
-It is principally a variable resistance or potentiometer also called a ‘pot’.
+It is principally a variable resistance or potentiometer.
 A contact can move from one end to another.
-As this movement takes place the resistance of the circuit can either increase or decrease.
-At one end the resistance of the scale is at 0 and at the other side it is infinite.
-A. Nisbett explains the fader law as follows in his book called The Sound studio:"The ‘law’ of the fader is near-logarithmic over much of its range, which means that a scale of decibels can be made linear (or close to it) over a working range of perhaps 60 dB.
+As this movement takes place, the resistance of the circuit can either increase or decrease.
+At one end the resistance of the scale is at 0 and at the other side, it is infinite.
+"The law of the fader is near-logarithmic over much of its range, which means that a scale of decibels can be made linear (or close to it) over a working range of perhaps 60 dB.
 If the resistance were to increase according to the same law beyond this, it would be twice as long before reaching a point where the signal is negligible.
 But the range below -50 dB is of little practical use, so here the rate of fade increases rapidly to the final cut-off".

 A knob which rotates is usually not considered a fader, although it is electrically and functionally equivalent.
-Some small mixers use knobs rather than faders, as do a small number of DJ mixers designed for club DJs who are creating seamless mixes of songs.
-A fader can be either analogue, directly controlling the resistance or impedance to the source (e.g. a potentiometer); or digital, numerically controlling a digital signal processor (DSP).
-Analogue faders are found on mixing consoles.
-A fader can also be used as a control for a voltage controlled amplifier, which has the same effect on the sound as any other fader, but the audio signal does not pass through the fader itself.
+Some small mixers use knobs rather than faders, as do a small number of DJ mixers.
+A fader can be either analogue (e.g., a potentiometer), directly controlling the resistance or impedance to the source; or digital, numerically controlling a digital signal processor (DSP).
+An analogue fader can also be used as a control for a voltage controlled amplifier, which has the same effect on the sound as any other fader, but the audio signal does not pass through the fader itself.